-Graduates are prepared to plan and implement developmentally appropriate programs in early childhood settings.
+Graduates are prepared to plan and implement developmentally appropriate pro-grams in early childhood settings.
 Employment opportunities include child development and child care programs, preschools, public and private schools, recreational centers, Head Start Programs, and school age programs.

-- 1. General college admission requirements. - 2.
-Acceptable reports of medical examination by the first day of class. - 3.
+- 1. General college admission requirements. - Acceptable reports of medical examination by the first day of class. - 3.
 Three character/employment references by the first day of class. - 4.
-According to GS 110-91, "No person shall be an operator of nor an employee in a day care facility who has been convicted of a crime involving child neglect, child abuse, or moral turpitude, or who is a habitually excessive user of alcohol or who illegally uses narcotics or other impairing drugs, or who is mentally retarded or mentally ill to an extent that may be injurious to children." - 5.
-Criminal background checks are required prior to assignment to cooperative work experience sites.
+According to GS 110-91, "No person shall be an operator of nor be employed in a child care facility who has been convicted of a crime involving child neglect, child abuse, or moral turpitude, or who is an habitually excessive user of alcohol or who illegally uses narcotic or other impairing drugs, or who is mentally or emotionally impaired to an extent that may be injurious to children." - Criminal background checks are required prior to assignment to cooperative work experience sites.

-Early Childhood Associate Associate in Applied Science Degree (A55220)
+Early Childhood Associate in Applied Science Degree (A55220)